The following may be disturbing for some people.

 Australia Day is not usually something I tend to celebrate (you can find out why here), however the beautiful people of Ban Non Wat wanted to make us a special dinner, and who was I to say no. Especially when food is involved.

 I started off the day watching a pig get slaughtered for dinner.
-This was interesting for me as I could compare it to the way my family had done it in Australia for generations… The main difference is that the meat was not left to rest as we do; it was cooked straight away, and it was incredible.
+This was interesting for me as I could compare it to the way my family had done it in Australia for generations… Aside from the way the pig is slaughtered, the main difference is that the meat was not left to rest as we do; it was cooked straight away, and it was incredible.

 We ate baked potatoes, corn and veggies, fried rice, and so many different kinds of delicious pork.
 It was a feast fit for royalty, and I sure as heck felt like one.

 The songthaews were alight with pretty lights for the drive back to our hotel.